New Legislative Framework: Background

-Enacted as a package of two laws in 2008 that were later amended by Regulation (EU) 2019/1020, it is the successor of previous frameworks – the New Approach (Council Resolution of 7 May 1985) and the Global Approach (Council Resolution of 21 December 1989).
 As with its predecessors, the technical specifications of products meeting the essential requirements set out in the directives are laid down in harmonised standards set by European Standards Organizations.
+Following such standards, which are set by private bodies, gives a presumption of conformity with the legislation.
 Likewise, the European Commission is assisted by the committee procedure (comitology) in its work under the framework.